MJ6Z/diffusion/README.md

 ```

 ## Installation
 Installation guide for Debian/Ubuntu Linux.
 It has not been tested on any other linux distros.
-Morphalogica is supposedly supported on Linux, Mac and Windows - but this project is not.
+Morphalogica is supported on Linux, Mac and Windows - but this project is not.

 (these insturctions include installation morphalogica in-tree)
 ```bash